ospalh/anki-addons/pages/Play with sox.md

 why not play those files with sox‽

 Unfortunately, while sox
-can convert and in other ways process, some versions don’t play audio on Windows systems.
+can convert and in other ways process lots of audio formats, some versions don’t play audio on Windows systems.
 Also, it appears that the newest Anki installs don’t come with sox any more.